Singular extension of critical Sobolev mappings with values into complete Riemannian manifolds: Introduction

 controls the truncated Gagliardo energy of $u$.
 More precisely, for any $\delta > 0$, the gap potential trivially satisfies the inequality

-In addition, if $u$ is bounded (for instance, if $\mathcal{N}$ is compact), then
+In addition, if $\diam_{\mathcal{N}}(u(\S^m))$ is bounded (for instance, if $\mathcal{N}$ is compact), then

-From these inequalities and a careful reading of the proofs, one immediately deduces that \cite[Theorems~1.1, 1.2, and 1.3]{BVS} still hold if $\mathcal{N}$ is any Riemannian manifold admitting an isometric Euclidean embedding with positive reach and if one restricts to bounded maps $u$.
+From these inequalities and a careful reading of the proofs, one immediately deduces that \cite[Theorems~1.1, 1.2, and 1.3]{BVS} still hold if $\mathcal{N}$ is any Riemannian manifold admitting an isometric Euclidean embedding with positive reach and if one restricts to maps $u$ whose range has bounded diameter in $\mathcal{N}$.

 In this note, we put the observations above in precise and slightly more general terms.
 Our main results are the following theorems, which are direct extensions of \cite[Theorem~1.1, 1.2, and 1.3]{BVS}.
-In those, we always assume that $\mathcal{N}$ is connected.
-(By \cite[Theorem~6.5]{BrezisMironescu}, this does \emph{not} entail a loss of generality as soon as $m \geq 2$.)
+In those, we always assume that $\mathcal{N}$ is connected and we notice that, as observed in \cite[p.~284]{M-VS1}, this is a harmless condition in the extension problem considered in this paper, because by \cite[Theorem~6.5]{BrezisMironescu} it follows that the essential range of any function $V \in W^{1,1}_{\rm loc}(\Omega, \R^\nu)$ is connected whenever $\Omega \subset \R^{m+1}$ is a connected, open set or $\Omega = \overline{\R^{m+1}_+}$.

 \begin{theorem} Let $m \in \N \setminus \{0\}$ and let $\mathcal{N}$ be a connected Riemannian manifold admitting an isometric Euclidean embedding with positive reach.
-There exists constants $A$, $B$, $\delta \in (0,\infty)$, depending only on $m$ and the reach of $\mathcal{N}$ (and further specified in~\eqref{eq:constants} below), such that for every $u \in W^{m/(m+1),m+1}\left(\S^m, \mathcal{N}\right)$ there exists a mapping $U \in W^{1,1}_{\rm loc}\left(\B^{m+1}_1, \mathcal{N}\right)$ such that $\tr_{\S^m} U = u$ and for every $t \in (0,\infty)$
+There exists constants $A$, $B$, $\delta \in (0,\infty)$, depending only on $m$ and the reach of $\mathcal{N}$ (and further specified in~\eqref{eq:constants} below), such that for every $u \in W^{m/(m+1),m+1}\left(\S^m, \mathcal{N}\right)$ there exists a mapping $U \in W^{1,1}\left(\B^{m+1}_1, \mathcal{N}\right)$ such that $\tr_{\S^m} U = u$ and for every $t \in (0,\infty)$